bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 exports two volume mounts with correct permissions from inside the container:

-* The directory where the mongod instance stores its data: ``/data/db``.
+* The directory where the MongoDB instance stores its data: ``/data/db``.
   There's more explanation in the MongoDB docs about `storage.dbpath <https://docs.mongodb.com/manual/reference/configuration-options/#storage.dbPath>`_.

-* The directory where the mongodb instance stores the metadata for a sharded
+* The directory where the MongoDB instance stores the metadata for a sharded
   cluster: ``/data/configdb/``.
   There's more explanation in the MongoDB docs about `sharding.configDB <https://docs.mongodb.com/manual/reference/configuration-options/#sharding.configDB>`_.